theodi/p2p/results/index.md

 <h3>Counties</h3>

 <p>Similarly to regions, we can calculate statistics for English counties.
+Table 1.3 shows total amount for lenders and recipients for each English county.
+The net is calculated as the difference, i.e. lending - receiving.
 The visualisation on the front page provides further tools to explore the data.</p>

+<h6>Table 1.3 Loan amounts for English Counties (in £)</h6>
 <table class="table">
 <thead>
 <tr>